-print-time can be set to yes, no, or a time format Specifier, which may be one of local, iso8601, or iso8601-utc.
-If set to no, the date and time are not Logged.
-If set to yes or local, the date and time are logged in A human-readable format, using the local time zone.
-If set to iso8601, the local time is logged in ISO 8601 format.
-If set to iso8601-utc, the date and time are logged in ISO 8601 format, With time zone set to UTC.
+print-time can be set to yes, no, or a time format specifier, which may be one of local, iso8601, or iso8601-utc.
+If set to no, the date and time are not logged.
+If set to yes or local, the date and time are logged in a human-readable format, using the local time zone.
+If set to iso8601, the local time is logged in ISO print-time may be specified for a syslog channel, but it is usually pointless since syslog also logs the date and time.

+8601 format.
+If set to iso8601-utc, the date and time are logged in ISO 8601 format, with time zone set to UTC.
 The default is no.